We are hiring!

 The first history of Litchfield to be published in nearly 100 years is award-winning!!
 It's honors include the Award of Merit from the AASLH Leadership in History Awards; Historic New England 2012 Annual Book Prize; the 2012 Linley Award from the Association for the Study of Connecticut History; and Best in Category at the 55th Annual New England Book Show.
 This lively portrait of the town is sumptuously illustrated with rarely seen maps, photographs, and paintings.

-For more information and to order the book, go to the Litchfield: The Making of a New England Town page.
+For more information and to order the book, call 860-567-4501 or go to the Litchfield: The Making of a New England Town page.

 |Join Our Mailing List|